mdn/content/files/en-us/web/css/css_flexible_box_layout/aligning_items_in_a_flex_container/index.md

 {{CSSRef}}

-One of the reasons that flexbox is so useful is that enables proper alignment, including providing a quick method of vertically centering boxes.
+One of the reasons flexbox is so useful is that it enables proper alignment, including providing a quick method of vertically centering elements.
 In this guide, we will take a thorough look at how the alignment and justification properties work in flexbox.

-To center a box, we use the {{cssxref("align-items")}} property to align our item on the {{glossary("cross axis")}}, which in this case is the [block axis](/en-US/docs/Glossary/Flow_relative_values) running vertically.
+Flexbox provides several properties to control alignment and spacing, with `align-items` and `justify-content` being fundamental for centering elements.
+To center an element, we use the {{cssxref("align-items")}} property to align the item on the {{glossary("cross axis")}}, which in this case is the [block axis](/en-US/docs/Glossary/Flow_relative_values) running vertically.
 We use {{cssxref("justify-content")}} to align the item on the main axis, which in this case is the inline axis running horizontally.

 ![The cross axis is the vertical axis and the main axis is the horizontal axis.](align1.png)